Pearson PLC (NYSE:PSO) Given Average Rating of “Hold” by Brokerages

-Shares of Pearson PLC (NYSE:PSO) have been assigned an average recommendation of “Hold” from the twelve analysts that are currently covering the company, MarketBeat reports.
-Five research analysts have rated the stock with a sell recommendation, four have assigned a hold recommendation and three have assigned a buy recommendation to the company.
+Shares of Pearson PLC (NYSE:PSO) have earned a consensus rating of “Hold” from the twelve analysts that are presently covering the company, Marketbeat reports.
+Four research analysts have rated the stock with a sell rating, five have given a hold rating and three have issued a buy rating on the company.

-A number of brokerages recently issued reports on PSO.
+Several analysts have recently commented on the stock.
+Barclays reaffirmed an “equal weight” rating on shares of Pearson in a report on Tuesday, July 7th.
+Morgan Stanley reaffirmed an “equal weight” rating on shares of Pearson in a report on Thursday, September 3rd.
+Berenberg Bank reaffirmed a “sell” rating on shares of Pearson in a report on Friday, September 4th.
 Zacks Investment Research downgraded shares of Pearson from a “hold” rating to a “sell” rating in a report on Wednesday, August 5th.
-Barclays reissued an “equal weight” rating on shares of Pearson in a report on Tuesday, July 7th.
-Goldman Sachs Group raised shares of Pearson from a “neutral” rating to a “buy” rating in a report on Sunday, May 31st.
-Berenberg Bank reissued a “sell” rating on shares of Pearson in a report on Friday, September 4th.
-Finally, Morgan Stanley reissued an “equal weight” rating on shares of Pearson in a report on Thursday, September 3rd.
+Finally, Goldman Sachs Group upgraded shares of Pearson from a “neutral” rating to a “buy” rating in a research note on Sunday, May 31st.

 Pearson Company Profile